Gilberto Fortunato: Gwangju

 On 14 January 2015, after officially leaving Flamurtari, Gilberto moved in South Korea where he signed a contract with K League Classic side Gwangju FC, worth $120,000.
 He made his debut in second tier of Korean football on 6 March 2015 against Incheon United, scoring a goal in the 32nd minute which was later attribute to Kim Dae-joong as an owngoal.
 Gilberto opened his scoring account for Gwangju on 15 April, heading a cross from the left in an eventual 2–1 away loss to Jeju United.

 His experience in Korea was short-lived as he managed to play only in six matches, scoring once in the process.
-This made him to request a return in Albania, where he was a target of his former club Tirana.
+This made him request a return to Albania, where he was a target of his former club Tirana.
 Gilberto stated that he was willing to lower his wage to return to Tirana.

 Return to Tirana

-On 8 August 2015, Gilerto joined Tirana by signing for an undisclosed fee, returning after a year.
+On 8 August 2015, Gilberto joined Tirana by signing for an undisclosed fee, returning after a year.
 He was allocated squad number 14 for the 2015–16 season, last worn by Francis Kahata.
 His return was strongly required by the club's fans.

 Gilberto made his return debut with Tirana on 23 August 2015 in team's opening match of the season against newcomers of Tërbuni Pukë; his shot turned into a rebound for Masato Fukui's goal as Tirana won 2–1.
 In the first leg of 2015–16 Albanian Cup first round against Erzeni Shijak, Gilberto missed a penalty kick but Tirana managed to win both legs with the aggregate 3–0.
 He scored his first goals for Tirana in the first leg of second round against Kastrioti Krujë to help Tirana get a 1–5 win.
 On 3 November, following the league match against Kukësi in which he appeared in the last 24 minutes, Gilberto left Tirana after ending his contract by mutual consent.
 He finished his second spell with Tirana by making 11 appearances, including 8 in league, collecting 500 minutes, scoring twice, both of them in cup.
 In an interview, Gilberto said that he will never come back to play with an Albanian team again, saying that they [Albanian teams] have a lot of problems.